SebRut/pygrocy/README.md

 for entry in grocy.stock():
     print("{} in stock for product id {}".format(entry.available_amount, entry.id))
 ```

+# Support

+If you need help using pygrocy check the [discussions](https://github.com/SebRut/pygrocy/issues) section.
+Feel free to create an issue for feature requests, bugs and errors in the library.

 ## Development testing
 You need tox and Python 3.6/8/9 to run the tests.
 Navigate to the root dir of `pygrocy` and execute `tox` to run the tests.